Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data: Validation of the models through data analysis

-The origins of this second turbulent layer can be seen in Fig. \ref{fig:Hawaii_2_profiles}. $C_n^2$ profiles computed with a $dz$ of 200 m are presented at Hilo for two different days.
+The origins of this second turbulent layer can be seen in Fig. \ref{fig:Hawaii_2_profiles}. $C_n^2$ profiles computed with the statistical definition and a $\Delta z$ of 200 m are presented at Hilo for two different days.
 On the left graph, a turbulent layer at an altitude of 2 km is noticeable, with $C_n^2$ reaching nearly $10^{-15}$ m$^{-2/3}$.
 This layer is associated with a tropospheric temperature inversion arising at this altitude.
 Indeed, the temperature, depicted in red, starts to increase before decreasing again.
 Sharp variations of temperature will influence $C_n^2$ obtained from its statistical definition since the temperature is involved in the computation of the refractive index.
 On the contrary, on the right graph of Fig. \ref{fig:Hawaii_2_profiles}, there is no temperature inversion and no turbulent layer is identified.
 Links between regions of high $C_n^2$ and temperature inversions have also been identified in \cite{coulman1986observation}.

-Finally, since temperature inversions close to ground are quite common at Hilo, this explains why this turbulent layer remains noticeable in the mean profile.
+Since temperature inversions close to ground are quite common at Hilo, this explains why this turbulent layer remains noticeable in the mean profile.